libdbm/libdbm/README.md

 * Versioning of values so that `n` previous values will (optionally) be kept.
 This will probably be done by implementing pointer versioning.
-* Transactions support, which will basically buffer pointer updates and then write out atomically.
+* Transaction support, which will basically buffer pointer updates and then write out atomically.
   This will be relatively simple with pointer versioning implemented.
+* An extreme form of versioning will be purely append-only behavior.
 * Index to support ordered traversal and simple queries.
 Probably both `btree` and `splay-tree` indexes.
 * `IndexDB` API support.
 * Maybe implement an STM server.